bat-literature/bat-literature.github.io/README.md

 The following workflow can be used to deposit versioned BatLit records into Zenodo.

-First, we convert the captures Zotero metadata into the Zenodo metadata using [preston zotero-stream]:
+First, we convert the tracked Zotero metadata into the Zenodo metadata using [preston zotero-stream]:

 ```bash
 preston cat $(preston head --algo md5)\